alishashresthaaa/custom_form_input/README.md

 # Introduction

-<h3>This project has a setup of creating and publishing own custom React component library</h3>
+<p>This project has a setup of creating and publishing own custom React component library</p>

 <br/>

 # Creating components

-<h3>Because we are creating a library, we are going to create index files for each tier, and export our components from each one to make it as easy as possible for the people using our library to import them.</h3>
+<p>Because we are creating a library, we are going to create index files for each tier, and export our components from each one to make it as easy as possible for the people using our library to import them.</p>

 <br/>